 - Finish the soup: Bring the finished broth to a rolling boil.

-- Drop the dumplings in one at a time, letting them sink into the broth.
+- Bring broth back to a rolling boil and drop the dumplings in one at a time, letting them sink into the broth.

 - Reduce heat to medium-high and cover with a tight fitting lid and cook the dumplings at a medium boil for about 20 minutes.
 (The soup should have thickened slightly into a thin “gravy” with the additional flour on the dumplings.)